mmalik17/machine-learning-regression/predict-house-price-delhi/Readme.md

 ## Purpose
 With this machine learning model, comparing the prices between the houses will be easier and more automated

 # <b> 2.
-Data Preparation </b>
+Data Understanding and Preparation </b>
+- Data Understanding
+  - Check the column name to see whether the column is important or not
+  - Check data type
+  - Check value of every column to see whether the value is make sense or not
 - Data Cleansing
   - Removing the column that not related
-  - Check missing value and handle it
+  - Drop missing value
-  - Check data type
-  - Check value of every column to see whether the value is make sense or not
 - Feature Engineering
 - Outlier removal
   - Outlier removal with business logic